bentonam/couchbase-eventing-archive-demo/README.md

 	--server localhost \
 	--username Administrator \
 	--password password \
-	--bucket data \
+	--bucket users \
 	--seed demo \
 	--count 1000 \
 	/usr/data/models/users.yaml
 ```

-This will load the `data` bucket with `1,000` user documents documents.
+This will load the `users` bucket with `1,000` user documents documents.

 For reference the documents are modeled as follows: